 Medical blogs are a vital part of successful healthcare marketing.

 One of our healthcare clients has seen a 1,499% increase in traffic from people who entered their website via the blog.
-Potential patients that may have never seen their website if it were not for their blog.
+This includes potential patients that may have never seen their website if it were not for their blog.

 In this post we’re going to take a look at why a medical blog is so important.
 We’ll also give you some great ideas for medical blog topics.